American Horror Story: The Night Bites Bakery

 On July 14, 2021, an American Horror Story themed bakery opened in New York's Meatpacking District in Manhattan until July 24, 2021, to celebrate the release of spin-off American Horror Stories and the tenth season titled Double Feature.
 Guests had to be over the age of 18 to enter the bakery.
 Guests also had to make reservations for 30 minute visits.
 It featured sweet treats inspired by the series, as well as unique designs and characters based on past installments of American Horror Story and American Horror Stories.
 After placing an order, the Rubber Woman, introduced in the first episode of American Horror Stories, delivered the order through a secret window.
-It opened in Los Angeles from August 4, 2021, until August 14, 2021, in Beverly Grove.The bakery opened in Provincetown, Massachusetts, where the first part of the tenth season were filmed, at Pat's Happy Park on September 1, 2021, until September 4, 2021.
+It opened in Los Angeles from August 4, 2021, until August 14, 2021, in Beverly Grove.
+The bakery opened in Provincetown, Massachusetts, where the first part of the tenth season were filmed, at Pat's Happy Park on September 1, 2021, until September 4, 2021.

-Broadcast

-The series premiered on October 5, 2011, and is broadcast on the cable television channel FX in the United States.
-In November 2011, it premiered internationally on the respective countries' Fox Networks Group.
-The first season premiered on October 5, 2011, and concluded on December 21, 2011.
-The second season premiered on October 17, 2012, and concluded on January 23, 2013.
-The third season premiered on October 9, 2013, and concluded on January 29, 2014.
-The fourth season premiered on October 8, 2014, and concluded on January 21, 2015.
-The fifth season premiered on October 7, 2015, and concluded on January 13, 2016.
-The sixth season premiered on September 14, 2016, and concluded on November 16, 2016.
-The seventh season premiered on September 5, 2017, and concluded on November 14, 2017.
-The eighth season premiered on September 12, 2018, and concluded on November 14, 2018.
-The ninth season premiered on September 18, 2019, and concluded on November 13, 2019.
-Seasons 5 to 7 premiered on the same day and same time with the American broadcasts on FX in Canada, though the first season followed a slightly different schedule as that network launched on October 31, 2011.
-The series is aired in India on STAR World Premiere HD shortly after its U.S. airing.
-Along with it, it airs on FX India on standard definition.

-In the United Kingdom seasons 1-9 were broadcast on Fox until it closed in July 2021, with season ten debuting on Disney+.
-In April 2022, the entire series moved from Netflix to Disney+.